Adobe-Marketing-Cloud/aep-sdks-documentation/resources/migrate-to-swift.md

 ### Manual library import

 If you are manually importing SDK libraries, ensure you identify all currently used ACP-prefix libraries and switch them over to AEP-prefix libraries.
-The list of current AEP-prefix SDK libraries are found [Current SDK Versions](upgrading-to-aep/current-sdk-versions.md#ios-swift) \(in the Swift section\).
+The list of current AEP-prefix SDK libraries can be found in the [current SDK versions document](upgrading-to-aep/current-sdk-versions.md#ios-swift) (in the Swift section).

 ### Cocoapods